broadinstitute/cromwell/docs/developers/bitesize/workflowExecution/executionAndValueStoreExamples.md

 ## Handling scatters

-When we run scattered tasks, the Execution Store cannot tell ahead of time how many `JobKey`s it will need to represent all of the shards in the scatter.
-We get around this problem by putting a placeholder `JobKey` for the scatter node in the Execution Store.
+When Cromwell runs scattered tasks, the Execution Store cannot tell ahead of time how many `JobKey`s it will need to represent all of the shards in the scatter.
+It can get around this problem by putting a placeholder `JobKey` for the scatter node in the Execution Store.
 When the scatter key is evaluated, it expands the Execution Store to include new `JobKey`s representing every shard in the scatter.